HMRC has lost £47 million in breach of 100,000 taxpayer accounts, MPs hear

 Taxpayers who are being contacted will suffer ‘no financial loss’, according to John-Paul Marks, the chief executive of HMRC.

-HMRC has lost £47 million after an “organised crime” breach of tax accounts, a group of MPs has heard.
+HMRC has lost £47 million after a phishing scam breached tens of thousands of tax accounts, a group of MPs has heard.

-Taxpayers who are being contacted will suffer “no financial loss”, according to John-Paul Marks, the chief executive of HMRC, the UK’s tax authority.
+Taxpayers who are being affected will suffer “no financial loss”, according to John-Paul Marks, the chief executive of HMRC, the UK’s tax authority.

 Mr Marks told the Committee: “It’s about 0.2% of the PAYE population, around 100,000 people, who we have written to, are writing to, to notify them that we detected activity on their PAYE account.”